23 Essential painting tools for painters and DIYers

 Achieve clean, straight edges even if you’re a beginner painter.
 Paint edgers let you easily ‘cut in’ paint (i.e., paint tight and hard-to-reach areas of a room).
 This tool saves you the trouble of taping along surfaces like trim, ceilings, window frames, and around smoke detectors.
 There are two types of paint edgers: pad-style and roller-type.

 This is another alternative to a paint brush or roller.
 With paint sprayers, you can easily get the job done by simply pulling the trigger of the spray nozzle.
 Sprayers are ideal because you can quickly cover bumps and cracks with paint.

 These tools make it easier to mix or hold paint and are usually paired with a paint roller.

 A large paint bucket is a great option in case you need something bigger than a paint tray.
 Buckets can also function as containers for mixing paint to get the right colour your client is looking for.

 A wide variety of ladders is available on the market: You have stepladders, platform ladders, and extension ladders.
 No matter what ladder you end up buying, make sure it’s stable enough for your use and is suitable for the type of painting work you’ll be doing.

 Don’t forget to clean up after you finish your painting project.
 Rags are always useful for scrubbing paint splatters.

-This will help you and your customer choose the right paint finish and color.
-Paint swatches usually come in the form of color cards or small containers of sample paints you can buy from stores.
+This will help you and your customer choose the right paint finish and colour.
+Paint swatches usually come in the form of colour cards or small containers of sample paints you can buy from stores.